WATERSHED-BASED SPECIES AT RISK

 COQUITLAM RIVER

-In 2013, a project focusing on the conservation of SAR and stewardship within the Coquitlam Watershed was intiated.
+In 2013, a project focusing on the conservation of SAR and stewardship within the Coquitlam Watershed was initiated.
 Focused primarily on conservation and restoration, these initiatives worked towards outlining and completing actions that compensated for some negative ecological impacts in the Coquitlam Watershed that resulted from the development of the Coquitlam-Buntzen Hydro Project.
 Follow up work in this watershed also was lead by the South Coast Conservation Program with Coastal Partner in Conservation Society biologists hired to conduct species field work.

 This project set forth with the following goals and objectives in mind: